 NASOPs cover a wide range of topics - and although they have been developed in the context of an EAD response, many will have application in all types of biosecurity incidents and emergencies.
-EAD-specific NASOPs are overseen by the Animal Health Committee (AHC), while NASOPs of a generic nature are developed by the National Biosecurity Committee's National Biosecurity Emergency Preparedness Expert Group (NBEPEG).
+EAD-specific NASOPs are overseen by the Animal Health Committee (AHC), while NASOPs of a generic nature are developed by the National Biosecurity Committee's Biosecurity and Agricultural Emergence Network (BAEN).

-For further information and a list of the NASOP's see www.animalhealthaustralia.com. au/what-we-do/emergency-animal-disease/nationally-agreed-standard-operating-procedures
+For further information and a list of the NASOP's see www.animalhealthaustralia.com. au/nationally-agreed-standard-operating-procedures